- Brené Brown

 Services

-My approach is grounded in Gestalt therapy for presence, clarity, and self-connection, and shaped by over 20 years of leadership and mentoring.
-I also offer coaching and mentoring in areas such as career clarity, self-leadership, and relational growth.
+My approach is grounded in Gestalt therapy for presence, clarity and self-connection, and shaped by over 20 years of leadership and mentoring.
+I also offer coaching and mentoring in areas such as career clarity, self-leadership and relational growth.

 If cost is a barrier, please get in touch, as I hold a small number of low-cost places.
-This work is about reconnecting with yourself in a space

 Quality Provision

-With a calm, client-focused presence, I draw on both lived and professional experience to support presence, clarity, and self-connection.
+With a calm, client-focused presence, I draw on both lived and professional experience to support presence, clarity and self-connection.

 Areas of Special Interest